 Let yourself bloom

-Today I wanted to create some space to explore a few simple and effective ways to help you to avoid distraction and remain focused, particularly if you’re striving for personal or professional success – in whatever form that may take!
+Today I want to create some space to explore a few simple and effective ways to help you avoid distraction and remain focused, particularly if you’re striving for personal or professional success – in whatever form that may take!

 ‘Define success on your own terms, achieve it by your own rules and build a life you’re proud to live.’ – Anne Sweeney

 This is a subject that often comes up in my coaching conversations with clients.
 It can be difficult to carve out space to pursue your goals when there are so many distractions in the world around us.
 If you’re wishing to avoid distraction and get super focused on your goals here are four things you could look at.

 As with everything I share here, please feel free to develop the ideas that resonate and combine them with the things that already work for you.
 We’re all so beautifully unique and one size never fits all!

 One thing you can do to support yourself when you’re striving for personal or professional success is to regularly reflect on your progress.
 By pausing to ask yourself what worked and what didn’t, you can establish if any changes need to be made.

 For example, if you’ve had an unproductive day you could look at what happened to identify if you need to make any tweaks or changes.
 It’s valuable to be open, curious, honest and most of all non-judgemental with yourself and your progress, that way you’ll be better placed to identify the things that are holding you back.

 I like the phrases ‘follow your own path’ and ‘stay in your own lane’ because they conjure up a strong visual image of personal space and remind me to block out the noise and distraction of others.
 There will always be someone doing or achieving more, so it’s important that we don’t lose sight of our own goal or we might end up running in someone else’s race!